Health & Wellness Weblog | HealthTrekker

 So in a legacy of many experiments, researchers decided to try to find out the truth.

--But not in the bodies, but the brains of runners.
+-Not in the bodies, but the brains of runners.

 Because short of Olympic sprinters, they are some of the most hardcore athletes out there, and as such would be a strong barometer for any tests on cardio.